-Parents will be allowed to shadow their child if needed.
-However, they are only there for support and will not be able to engage in the art making activities as their will not be enough supplies or space.
+Though not recommended, parents will be allowed to shadow their child if needed.
+Parents are there for support purposes only, and will not be permitted to engage in art-making projects.
 We encourage campers to attend on their own so they can fully engage in the activities and make new friends with similar interests.

 Do you offer scholarships?